chaosjester/PHPInstallMiiRepo/readme.md

 Requirements:

+Homebrew apps MUST be in a folder names 3ds under the reporoot directory

 Apache

 suPHP. phpfcgi or other system that will execute the PHP as your account (may be required by shared host users)